codiify-pro/Rename-Bot-2GB/README.md

-start - Check if the bot is running. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail. set_caption - set a custom caption. see_caption - see your custom caption. del_caption - delete custom caption. metadata - To change your metadata ping - To check bot ping. donate - To support developer. set_prefix - Set Your Prefix see_prefix - See Your Prefix del_prefix - Delete Your Prefix set_suffix - Set Your Suffix see_suffix - See Your Suffix del_suffix - Delete Your Suffix ban - To ban a user unban - To unban a banned user restart - To restart the bot broadcast - Message Broadcast command. maintenance - Toggle maintenance mode
+start - Check if the bot is running. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail. setcaption - set a custom caption. seecaption - see your custom caption. delcaption - delete custom caption. metadata - To change your metadata ping - To check bot ping. donate - To support developer. setprefix - Set Your Prefix seeprefix - See Your Prefix delprefix - Delete Your Prefix setsuffix - Set Your Suffix seesuffix - See Your Suffix delsuffix - Delete Your Suffix ban - To ban a user unban - To unban a banned user banned - To see ban users restart - To restart the bot broadcast - Message Broadcast command. maintenance - Toggle maintenance mode